AstragoDETechnologies/rust-template/README.md

 This template contains a basic Rust project with the pretty_env_logger crate and a basic logger setup.
 It is recommended that you use the [Cargo Generate](https://github.com/cargo-generate/cargo-generate) crate to initialize a new project with this template.

-If you want to use the `--watch` flag of the `run.ps1` script, you need to install [cargo-watch](https://github.com/watchexec/cargo-watch).

 ## Using this template

 Install [Cargo Generate](https://github.com/cargo-generate/cargo-generate) by running `cargo install cargo-generate` in your terminal.